Automattic/themes/blockbase/README.md

 Blockbase is a [parent theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/#what-is-a-parent-theme).
 The best way to use it is to create a child theme with Blockbase as a parent.

-To begin with you will need a copy of Blockbase, which you can get by cloning this repo.
+To begin you will need a copy of Blockbase, which you can get by cloning this repo.

 Next you need to create a child theme.
 A Blockbase child theme needs to contain the following files:
 - `style.css`